CommunityToolkit/Graph-Controls/Docs/WindowsProvider.md

 ```

 ## Prerequisite Windows Store Association in Visual Studio
 To get valid tokens and complete login, the app will need to be associated with the Microsoft Store.
+This will enable your app to authenticate consumer MSA accounts without any additional configuration.

 1. In Visual Studio Solution Explorer, right-click the UWP project, then select **Store -> Associate App with the Store...**